-The data were obtained from the National Demographic Survey

-in DS) conducted in May 1968, a joint undertaking of the Bureau of the Census and Statistics and the University of the Philippines topulation Institute.
+The data were obtained from the National Demographic Survey (NDS) conducted in May 1968, a joint undertaking of the Bureau of the Census and Statistics and the University of the Philippines Population Institute.
 The NDS contains a valuable body of data which, though not flawless (Harman 1970, p.
-14), gives both conomic and demographic information at the household and multidual levels.
-It is a nationwide stratified random sample of 7,237 topusholds, records for 97.7 percent of which are relatively complete".
-However, a post-enumeration survey one month after NDS indicated that some completed questionnaires were apparently concocted by the interviewers, and it is difficult to check precisely the general accuracy of the NDS data.
+14), gives both economic and demographic information at the household and individual levels.
+It is a nationwide stratified random sample of 7,237 households, records for 97.7 percent of which are relatively "complete".
+However, a post-enumeration survey one month after the NDS indicated that some completed questionnaires were apparently concocted by the interviewers, and it is difficult to check precisely the general accuracy of the NDS data.

-In regard to the income data in particular, it appears from a comparison with the 1957, 1961 and 1965 Family Incomes and appenditures surveys of the Census Bureau and the GNP estimates to the corresponding years, that family income data of the NDS would have been underreported by perhaps 12 percent on the average.
-The major cause is apparently the undercoverage of income kind, so that income data from rural areas is probably more prously understated than those from urban areas.
+In regard to the income data in particular, it appears from a comparison with the 1957, 1961 and 1965 Family Incomes and Expenditures surveys of the Census Bureau and the GNP estimates for the corresponding years, that family income data of the NDS could have been underreported by perhaps 12 percent on the average.
+4/ The major cause is apparently the undercoverage of income in kind, so that income data from rural areas is probably more seriously understated than those from urban areas.
 Despite the data defects of the NDS, however, we have no other recourse as it is the only one of its kind available.
-We expect that the numerical values of the regression coefficients would be affected, but not their signs.
+We expect the numerical values of regression coefficients would be affected, but not their signs.

-For estimation purposes we used a subsample of the households whose records were relatively "complete", obtained by including only single-family households where the family is of the so-called nuclear" type (i.e. one consisting of a couple and any unmarried hildren living with them, possibly including unmarried relatives but cluding parents or grandparents of either spouse), the wife has married only once and was under 45 years of age at the time of the livey, and responses to the following items of information were ported: educational levels of both husband and wife, age of wife and of husband, and total family income.
-This selection process is probably reduced errors in variables more than otherwise, and helded a sample of 3,629 observations.
+For estimation purposes we used a subsample of the households whose records were relatively "complete", obtained by including only single-family households where the family is of the so-called "nuclear" type (i.e. one consisting of a couple and any unmarried children living with them, possibly including unmarried relatives but excluding parents or grandparents of either spouse), the wife has married only once and was under 45 years of age at the time of the survey, and responses to the following items of information were reported: educational levels of both husband and wife, age of wife and duration of marriage, number of children born alive, incomes of wife and of husband, and total family income.
+This selection process has probably reduced errors in variables more than otherwise, and yielded a sample of 3,629 observations.

-We used the following notation:
+We use the following notation.

-To the extent that the 1968 GNP might have been an overestimate, however, the degree of underreporting of family income in the NDS would be prespondingly reduced.
-I am indebted to my colleagues M. Mangahas and V. Inqueo for these data comparisons.

-AM = age of woman when she got married in years

-= 1 if the woman belongs to age-cohort k and 0 otherwise CNk

-DM = duration of the marriage, in years

-EH = educational level of the husband, coded as follows -
+- AM = age of woman when she got married in years - \mathcal{L} CNk = 1 if the woman belongs to age-cohort k and 0 otherwise - DM = duration of the marriage, in years - EH = educational level of the husband, coded as follows--